 Flexible billing models

 You can pick a billing model that works best for you.
 Choose between the billing models listed below.
-For more information, see the ExpressRoute FAQ.
+For more information, see ExpressRoute FAQ.

 - Unlimited data.
-The ExpressRoute circuit is charged based on a monthly fee, and all inbound and outbound data transfer is included free of charge.
+Billing is based on a monthly fee; all inbound and outbound data transfer is included free of charge.

 - Metered data.
-The ExpressRoute circuit is charged based on a monthly fee.
-All inbound data transfer is free of charge.
+Billing is based on a monthly fee; all inbound data transfer is free of charge.
 Outbound data transfer is charged per GB of data transfer.
 Data transfer rates vary by region.

 - ExpressRoute premium add-on.
-The ExpressRoute premium is an add-on over the ExpressRoute circuit.
+ExpressRoute premium is an add-on to the ExpressRoute circuit.
 The ExpressRoute premium add-on provides the following capabilities:

 - Increased route limits for Azure public and Azure private peering from 4,000 routes to 10,000 routes.